California Penal Code 166 PC prohibits contempt of court. This includes such behaviors as

 Penal Code 646.9 PC is the California criminal law statute that defines the crime of stalking.
-This section makes it a crime for a person to:
+This section makes it a crime to:

 - harass, and

-another person to the point that the other person fears for his/her safety.
+another person to the point that the other person fears for their safety.

 - in addition to receiving criminal penalties,

-- a convicted stalker may be subject to a civil lawsuit brought by the alleged victim.
+- you may be subject to a civil lawsuit brought by the alleged victim.

 7.3.
 Failure to appear – PC 1320

-Penal Code 1320 PC is the California statute that makes it a crime for a person to:
+Penal Code 1320 PC is the California statute that makes it a crime to: